Holi0317/sms-alumni-webpage/README.md

 ## build
 This requires nodejs and npm.
 Please install them with your package manager.

-After installing npm, execute the folling command:
+After installing npm, execute the following command:

 ` # npm i -g grunt-cli bower `

-Then, execute the folling command in the root of cloned repo:
+Then, execute the following command in the root of cloned repo:

 ` $ npm install`